 Simplification in this case is a good thing for mailers and should help continue to drive more trans-promotional opportunities.
 There was also a major change in drop-ship discounts for standard mail letters (now called marketing mail), as the discount for drop-shipment from the origin site to the Sectional Center Facility (SCF) decreased by over 22 percent.
 In addition, the spread in the discount between the Network Distribution Center (NDC) and the SCF decreased by 11 percent.
 There is a small offset to this in that the proposed rates increase the discount for automation sorting.

 But no one seems to be talking about the postage rate decrease for next year.
 The industry understood that as the exigent rate increase expired, postage rates would reduce.
 But in these newly-proposed rates, there’s another postage rate decrease that’s not related to outside factors like a great recession, and that’s good news for many first-class mailers.

 Postage Rate Changes Ahead

-If these proposed postage rate are implemented, the incentive will be in place.
+If these proposed postage rates are implemented, the incentive will be in place.
 Mailers of all sizes could maximize that five-digit penetration on first-class mail.
-Customers who’ve invested in merging print streams through a digital process, material process or comingle process could thrive.
+Customers who’ve invested in merging print streams through a digital process, material process, or comingle process could thrive.
 They can easily take advantage of these rates.

 Likewise, customers who haven’t moved down these paths have new motivation.
 Whether it didn’t make financial sense, or the effort wasn’t worth the savings, they may now find a better partner solution.
 It could allow them to take advantage of next year’s postage rate decrease.